Updated for 2022

 Margaret and the Moon, Dean Robbins

 The book manages to remain accessible even while dealing with subjects like math and engineering and the art by Lucy Knisley keeps things simple but is full of life.
-The book is inspiring, beautiful and charming, definitely one of our top pick in this list.
+The book is inspiring, beautiful, and charming, definitely one of our top picks on this list.

-Out of all the books in this list, this one has to take the coolness prize.
+Out of all the books on this list, this one has to take the coolness prize.

 This Book Is a Planetarium does exactly what the name suggests.
 It turns into a planetarium when you open it!.